yxlong-science/yxlong-science/README.md

 Ph.D. student at the Chinese Academy of Medical Sciences and Peking Union Medical College (CAMS & PUMC), working in [Long-Lab](https://sites.google.com/view/erping-long-lab/).

 I study how stochasticity in gene expression shapes cellular states and human complex traits.
-My work integrates single-cell population genomics, statistical genetics, and epigenomics, with an interest in bringing large language models (LLMs) into biomedicine.
+My work integrates single-cell omics, genetics, and evolution, with an interest in bringing large language models (LLMs) into biomedicine.

 ---

 ## Research Interests
 - Genetic features, heritability, and regulatory basis of gene expression noise
-- Single-cell population genomics across diverse immune cell types
+- Single-cell population genomics across disease and molecular trait
 - Genomics and epigenomics to uncover principles of biological evolution
-- Applying large language models to biomedicine and computational biology
+- Applying large language models to biomedicine and bioinformatics

 ---